pmndrs/drei/README.md

 #### Preload

 Precompiles the scene using [gl.compile](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer.compile), this makes sure that your scene is responsive from the get go.
-If you have async model you must drop it into the same suspense bound, and use concurrent mode.
+If you have async models you must drop it into the same suspense boundary *in concurrent mode*.
 If you don't then simply put it into the canvas.
 By default gl.compile will only preload visible objects, if you supply the `all` prop, it will circumvent that.

 ```jsx
 <Canvas concurrent>